iterorganization/IMAS-Cpp/doc/api_ids.rst

         :returns: Status code: ``0`` on success, ``<0`` on failure.
         :example: .. literalinclude:: code_samples/dbentry_getslice

+    .. cpp:function:: int getSample(int occurrence, double tmin, double tmax, const std::vector<double> &dtime, int interpolMode)

+        Read a range of time slices from an IDS in this Database Entry.

+        This method has three different modes, depending on the provided arguments:

+        1. No interpolation.
+This method is selected when :param:`dtime` is an empty vector (dtime.size() == 0) and:param:`interpolMode` is 0.

+            This mode returns an IDS object with all constant/static data filled.
+The dynamic data is retrieved for the provided time range [tmin, tmax].

+        2. Interpolate dynamic data on a uniform time base.
+This method is selected when :param:`dtime` and :param:`interpolMode` are provided.
+            :param:`dtime` must be a std::vector<double> of size 1.

+            This mode will generate an IDS with a homogeneous time vector ``[tmin, tmin
+            + dtime, tmin + 2*dtime, ...`` up to ``tmax``.
+The returned IDS always has ``ids_properties.homogeneous_time = 1``.

+        3. Interpolate dynamic data on an explicit time base.
+This method is selected when :param:`dtime` and :param:`interpolMode` are provided.
+            :param:`dtime` must be a std::vector<double> of size larger than 1.

+            This mode will generate an IDS with a homogeneous time vector equal to :param:`dtime`. :param:`tmin` and :param:`tmax` are ignored in this mode.
+            The returned IDS always has ``ids_properties.homogeneous_time = 1``.

+            :param occurrence: Which occurrence of the IDS to read.
+            :param tmin: Lower bound of the requested time range
+            :param tmax: Upper bound of the requested time range, must be larger than or equal to :param:`tmin`
+            :param dtime: Interval to use when interpolating, must be a std::vector<double>
+                containing an explicit time base to interpolate.
+            :param interpolMode: Interpolation method to use.
+Available options:

+                - :const: CLOSEST_INTERP
+                - :const: PREVIOUS_INTERP
+                - :const: LINEAR_INTERP

+            :returns: The loaded IDS.

+    .. cpp:function:: int getSample(double tmin, double tmax, const std::vector<double> &dtime, int interpolMode)

+        Same as :cpp:func:`int Ids::getSample(int, double, double, std::vector<double>, int)`, but with :code:`occurrence = 0`.

     .. cpp:function:: int put(int occurrence=0)

         Write the contents of an IDS to the Database Entry.